demetriomagatti/molecular_dynamics/README.md

 # Molecular dynamics
 Simulation of the behaviour of a crystal lattice in different temperature conditions.
-Brief description following, extensive description in the report.pdf file.
+Brief description following.

 ## Project steps
 <ul>